djviodes/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What problem does the context API help solve?

+    Sharing state down a component tree.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    Actions and reducers work together to update the state based on an event or action that just took place.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    Application state is state that can be accessed globally or by the entire application while component state is only for the parent component and it's children.
+Application state is good if you have state that needs to be shared throughout different pieces of the application while component state is better if the state needs to be spread in one specific component tree.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+    Redux thunk is a middleware that allows you to return a function from your action creator instead of an object.
+The function receives the dispatch method which is used to dispatch synchronous actions in the body of the function once asynchronous operations have been completed.

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+    My favorite state management system is probably thunk.
+It made everything make much more sense.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.